-Citation: Section 37, Section 210-B(39), Section 606(uu) Credit Type: Refundable
+Citation: Section 37, Section 210-B(39), Section 606(uu)

-Effective Date of Credit: Effective for tax years beginning on or after January 1, 2012 Description: For taxable years beginning on or after January 1, 2016, the beer production credit is expanded to include wine, liquor, and cider.
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2012 Description: For taxable years beginning on or after January 1, 2016, the beer production credit was expanded to include wine, liquor, and cider.
 The credit, renamed the alcoholic beverage production credit, is available to taxpayers registered as a distributor, under Article 18 of the Tax Law, that produce 60 million gallons or less of beer or cider, 20 million gallons or less of wine, or 800,000 gallons or less of liquor in New York State.
 The credit is equal to 14 cents per gallon for the first 500,000 gallons of alcohol produced in New York State during the tax year, plus 4.5 cents per gallon for each additional gallon over 500,000 (up to 15 million additional gallons) produced in New York State in the same tax year.
-The credit cap is applied at the entity level for partnerships, LLCs, and S corporations.